The Solidarity Center and its partners in Pakistan conduct activities designed to improve labor conditions for Pakistani workers and working families.

 Report Examines Garment Factory Fires in Bangladesh, Pakistan

 .
-March 15, 2013—Two massive fires at garment factories in Bangladesh and Pakistan last year killed hundreds of workers, many trapped in buildings with inadequate or locked exits.
-A new report examining both horrific incidents finds that the deaths and injuries were “caused or exacerbated by illegal, unsafe buildings, faulty electrics or machinery, poor safety procedures and avoidable hazards such as blocked or inadequate fire exits.”
-The report, Fatal Fashions, points out that workers’ lack of freedom to form unions and bargain collectively to improve working conditions underlies this deadly environment.
+March 15, 2013—A new report examining two massive fires at garment factories in Bangladesh and Pakistan last year found the deaths and injuries were “caused or exacerbated by illegal, unsafe buildings, faulty electrics or machinery, poor safety procedures and avoidable hazards such as blocked or inadequate fire exits.”

 Pakistan: Nearly 6 Million Children under 10 Are Child Laborers.

-June 12, 2012—Almost 12 million children, half below the age of 10, are employed as child laborers across Pakistan, and the number is growing.
-Children are beggars, car washers, and domestic workers, reports the Society for the Protection of the Rights of the Child (SPARC), a longtime Solidarity Center partner.
-In an effort to eradicate the most extreme forms of child labor in Pakistan, SPARC is conducting a national campaign during the week of June 11–16.
+June 12, 2012—Almost 12 million children, half below the age of 10, are employed as child laborers across Pakistan, and the number is growing, reports the Society for the Protection of the Rights of the Child (SPARC), a longtime Solidarity Center partner.